goafabric/example-konstruction-kit/doc/install/linux-microk8s.md

 see other file + microk8s stop && microk8s start

 # Microk8s Addons
-microk8s enable dns ingress storage

-sudo microk8s enable metallb storage dns$dns
+sudo microk8s enable metallb hostpath-storage dns$dns
 ip range needs to be set to you server ip from dns, e.g: 152.53.18.28-152.53.18.28

 # Helm